- Programs and Degrees

 - Riding and teaching techniques for the four disciplines: Dressage, Hunter/Jumper, Saddle Seat and Western

-Get involved with other students who share your interests through the five equestrian organizations on campus, open to all students, regardless of major.
+Get involved with other students who share your interests through the several equestrian organizations on campus, open to all students, regardless of major.
 There is a club for each seat: Dressage, Hunter/Jumper, Saddle Seat, and Western.
 Each of these clubs has its own personality and activities, and they all promote camaraderie and learning through horse shows, service events, and professional competitions.
 There is also an intercollegiate Competitive Judging Team, open to anyone who wants to learn more about horses and competitive judging.
 This team travels to regional judging competitions each fall and helps at regional clinics and judging contests each spring.
 This team won the U.S. Nationals Arabian/ Half-Arabian Championships in Tulsa, Oklahoma in 2015.

 William Woods participates in a number of national and international horse shows each year, in which all students are invited to participate.
 Showing at these events teaches poise, sportsmanship and responsibility and provides opportunities to come in contact with prospective employers.
 Shows range from local schooling shows to “A” rated national shows such as: